 Where will EPIC be located?

-The Toronto Infectious Diseases Labs (TIDL) will be the physical hub of a networked virtual institute connecting Toronto’s academic and clinical researchers, hospitals, public health agencies and industry to leverage diverse expertise and elevate this research community’s profile.
+The Toronto High Containment Facility (THCF) provides the physical hub for our networked virtual institute connecting Toronto’s academic and clinical researchers, hospitals, public health agencies and industry to leverage diverse expertise and elevate this research community’s profile.
 The TIDL contains the only C-CL3 research facility in the Greater Toronto Area, providing local, specialized infrastructure for U of T campus and its partner research hospitals.

 EPIC will leverage the integrated research and clinical expertise available in the Toronto community to build a global centre of excellence in infectious diseases.
-U of T campus-based researchers, The Temerty Faculty of Medicine, the Toronto Academic Health Science Network hospitals and research institutes, the Institute of Pandemics, Institute of Biomedical Engineering, H2i, CAMH, Public Health Ontario are all engaged in this initiative.
+U of T campus-based researchers, the Temerty Faculty of Medicine, the Toronto Academic Health Science Network hospitals and research institutes, the Institute for Pandemics, Institute of Biomedical Engineering, H2i, CAMH, Public Health Ontario are all engaged in this initiative.

 How will you report your results to the public?